jacobsternx/odin/foundations-course/foundations-course.md

 console.log() is the command to print something to the developer console in your browser.
 You can use this to print the results from any of the following articles and exercises to the console.
 We encourage you to code along with all of the examples in this and future lessons.

 Another way to include JavaScript in a webpage is through an external script.
 This is very similar to linking external CSS docs to your website.

 ```
   <script src="javascript.js"></script>
 JavaScript files have the extension .js similar to .css for stylesheets.
 External JavaScript files are used for more complex scripts.
 ```
+> Externanl js files, more complex.

 ### Variables
 You can think of variables as simply “storage containers” for data in your code.
 (Variable Box Illustration)

 Until recently there was only one way to create a variable in JavaScript — the var statement.
 But in the newest JavaScript versions we have two more ways — let and const.
+> Declare a variable using var, let, or const.

-This variable tutorial will explain everything you need to know!
+[This variable tutorial](http://javascript.info/variables) will explain everything you need to know!
 Be sure to do the Tasks at the end.
 Information won’t stick without practice!

 The above tutorial mentioned this, but it’s important enough to note again: let and const are both relatively new ways to declare variables in JavaScript.
 In many tutorials (and code) across the internet you’re likely to encounter var statements.
 Don’t let it bother you!
 There’s nothing inherently wrong with var, and in most cases var and let behave the same way.
 But sometimes the behavior of var is not what you would expect.
 Just stick to let (and const) for now.

 ### Numbers
 Numbers are the building blocks of programming logic!
 In fact, it’s hard to think of any useful programming task that doesn’t involve at least a little basic math… so knowing how numbers work is obviously quite important.
 Luckily, it’s also fairly straightforward.

-This W3Schools lesson followed by this one, are good introductions to what you can accomplish with numbers in JavaScript.
+This [W3Schools lesson](https://www.w3schools.com/js/js_arithmetic.asp) followed by [this one](https://www.w3schools.com/js/js_numbers.asp), are good introductions to what you can accomplish with numbers in JavaScript.

-This MDN article covers the same info from a slightly different point of view, while also teaching you how to apply some basic math in JavaScript.
+]This MDN article](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/Math) covers the same info from a slightly different point of view, while also teaching you how to apply some basic math in JavaScript.
 There’s much more that you can do with numbers, but this is all you need at the moment.

 Read through (and code along with!) this article about operators in Javascript.
 Don’t forget to do the “Tasks” at the bottom of the page!
 It will give you a pretty good idea of what you can accomplish with numbers (among other things!) in JavaScript.

 ### Assignment